AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 This is the number constantly ogled at us by every angle of modern science.
 It has been repeated for so long that most have forgotten its origins or even how to defend it.

-But even Einstein himself struggled to defend this point, and those who studied his life claim he wrestled with this idea *to the point of despair.* The idea was not truly of Einstein's making, but borrowed from the works of Lorentz and Maxwell.
+But even Einstein himself struggled to defend this point, and those who studied his life [claim he wrestled with this idea *to the point of despair.*](https://history.aip.org/exhibits/einstein/essay-einstein-relativity.htm) The idea was not truly of Einstein's making, but borrowed from the works of Lorentz and Maxwell.
 All three of these men had a common problem.
-They were all scrambling to maintain a theory they had spent their lives defending, the luminiferous aether, and this theory had just been proven impossible.
+They were all scrambling to maintain a theory they had spent their lives defending, the luminiferous cosmic aether, and this theory had just been proven unlikely.

 It is this singular assumption, the constant velocity of light, that builds the foundation of all relativity theory, and it is this postulate that has made much of modern theoretical physics unintelligible and unworkable.
 To pull on this thread is liable to unravel nearly a century of thought.
-This pales in comparison to

-This paper is not meant to convince the scientific establishment As I've seen in my study of this topic, if you pull on this thread, you are liable to unravel not only decades of thought, but countless careers, institutions, and billions of dollars.
+In my research on this topic, I have been constantly reminded of the force that drives the vast majority of people to the beliefs they hold: social status.
+Einstein was a super-star of his time and his fame made relativity a high-status belief.
+To question its validity is inherently low-status, and few accomplished physicists take the risk - despite knowing full-well the unworkability of its assumptions.
+But there are accomplished physicists who buck the trend, and I will include them here.

-On its own the postulate is logically incoherent, and requires additional theories like time dilation and length contraction in order to remain logically valid.
+The assumption of the constant velocity of light requires additional assumptions, like time dilation and length contraction, in order to remain logically valid.
 But these theories bring an even greater number of paradoxes which again require additional theories to resolve.
 This is a sign that we are barking up the wrong tree and must reexamine our underlying assumptions.
 And when we do that, what we find is that light probably isn't as special as we might think.

 ## Abstract
 My research has brought me to the following conclusions: